Gouldilocks/Canvas-Grading-Script/README.md

 Within your folder where you download this repository, you should create a folder, and name it "Data".

-Now that support for the unzipping of files has been added, all you must do is copy the .zip folders of the students you wish to grade into the folder labeled "Data"
+Since support for the unzipping / unraring of files has been added, all you must do is copy the .zip and .rar files of the students you wish to grade into the folder labeled "Data"

 ### giving the scripts permissions to run